jTawadros/nimpa/README.md

 ## Warning: File Loading Limitation

+## How to test algorithm for project:
+1. open or make file using ./nimp filename.ext
+2. hit ctrl-F to start search
+3. search using '\' to separate patterns
+4. When you click enter on search you can exit the file and a file should be created in the build folder that includes all the lines where your patterns were included.

 Nimpad currently does not support automatic line wrapping.
 Please ensure that any files loaded into the editor contain manual line breaks (physical `\n`) where necessary.
 Files without these line breaks may result in text extending beyond the visible frame without wrapping.

 If you're loading a file with code, it should generally be safe to load.
 However, if text extends past the screen, press `F1` to quit the editor.